 - If videos are choppy or buffer mainly when other people are watching video at the same time, you may need to upgrade to a higher Internet service plan.

 - If you have a larger home, over 1600-1700 square feet, you may need a more powerful wifi router.
 Such routers can be purchased at any major electronics store, and we recommend the "AC" series of Netgear and Asus wireless routers.
+We also highly recommend any of the "mesh" wifi solutions offered by Google, Netgear and other major manufacturers.

 There are some configuration changes you can make that may help your devices connect more reliably to your modem gateway: